Six-year itch: Pre-Reconstruction

+No president between 1837 and 1861 (the only inauguration of Martin Van Buren and first inauguration of Abraham Lincoln respectively) served a second term.
+Only 3 presidents served at most a full 4-year term in office between those two years, with the rest serving between 1 month and 3 years and 11 months as president.
+As such, no elections are recorded on this article between that 24-year timespan.

-Democratic-Republican Thomas Jefferson was the only two-term president before Reconstruction not to have this occur.
-In 1806, his party gained 2 seats in the House and gained 1 seat in the Senate.
-Also, the Republican Party saw strong gains in the midterms of 1866, although Andrew Johnson, a former Democrat who had been elected as Abraham Lincoln's vice president on the National Union ticket, was president at the time.
+The Republican Party saw strong gains in the midterms of 1866, although Andrew Johnson, a former Democrat who had been elected as Abraham Lincoln's vice president on the National Union ticket, was president at the time.
 The Republicans gained 40 seats in the House and 18 seats in the Senate (the largest swing in the history of the Senate).

 Post-Reconstruction

 After Reconstruction, the six-year itch saw the president's party consistently lose seats in both houses.
 Presidents since Reconstruction whose party had this occur: